What factors determine Impact support article visibility?

 - The article will automatically disappear from the learning application at the scheduled End Date and Time

 Is your article associated with a specific tool category?
-This is often the case with out-of-the-box article.
+This is often the case with out of the box articles.
 If your article is associated with a specific tool category and you have set that tool category to hidden, then your article will not be visible.

 - You can view the associated tool categories via the Edit Article under the Advanced Settings tab.